 If we have any hope of understanding and engaging with each other, let’s move our dialogue beyond bumper stickers, memes, and tweets.
 Randy encourages readers to listen carefully to arguments on both sides of the abortion debate, and to look at the evidence and weigh it on its own merit.

 I’m excited to introduce my book Pro-Choice or Pro-Life: Examining 15 Pro-Choice Claims—What Do Facts & Common Sense Tell Us?
 It tackles the predominant pro-choice claims head-on but does so in a thoughtful and non-aggressive way in order to reach pro-life and at least some pro-choice readers.
 This book is carefully written and edited, and I believe is a high-quality pro-life resource.

 We are making Pro-Choice or Pro-Life? available widely to churches and pro-life groups of every kind.
-The print book can be purchased from our ministry for an extremely low cost ($1.00 per single copy; 90 cents per copy on orders of 100 or more; 80 cents per copy on orders of 1,000 or more, plus shipping).
+The print book can be purchased from our ministry for a low cost.
 A single pro-life donor could purchase enough copies for their entire church.
 The PDF is online for free.

 Our prayer is that people around the world with a firm pro-life understanding and significant translation skills would be involved in rendering the book into other languages.
 There will be no royalties or licensing fees.
 Groups can print and give it away or sell it as they wish.
 Our goal is simply to get the truth out.

 Join me in praying that God will use this book to make an impact!

 Please contact us for more details at email@example.com.